 42 Green Animals Found in Nature

-Here are some of the most beautiful green animals found in nature:
+Here are some of nature’s most beautiful animals with green coloration:

 1. Green Keel-Bellied Lizard